 The cursed Satkhanda

 Just a little ahead of the Hussainabad clock tower lies an incomplete building that the people call Satkhanda.
-Since we were on a trot, I could not get a clear picture of the monument.
 Designed to be a watchtower, this was supposed to be a 7 storey tower on the lines of the Leaning Tower of Pisa or the Qutub Minar.
 It was meant to see the whole of Lucknow and more importantly, the moon on the auspicious occasion of Eid but it was never completed as the Nawab Muhammed Ali Shah hurt his leg and thus, the construction deemed as cursed.

 While this was the story as I found in the literature that I got here, it was not as interesting as what our Tonga (Horse Carriage) guy had to share.
 According to him, the Nawab was making this for his daughter Zeenat as a gift to see the “Eid ka Chand” (the crescent moon of Eid).
 However, while the construction was on, she died.
 The Nawab stopped the construction and people called the Satkhanda as cursed.